Museum of Flight and Aerial Firefighting

 While all the aircraft flew in here under their own power, it is evident that most will never take off again.
 The functional planes are not part of the "museum," and were all off fighting a fire the day we visited.

 We dodge swarms of fire ants, and wander up and down the flightline.
 Hawkins & Powers Aviation run the place, and some of the rare planes are impressive.
 If you know which ones those might be.
-A few other pairs of wandering tourists are swallowed up by the vast flat area and large planes.
+A few other wandering tourists are swallowed up by the vast flat area and large planes.
 They seem as confused as we are.

 Note: The museum has future plans, when funding is raised, for an indoor collection display.
 Currently, an "authentic pioneer cabin" has been placed at the airport to operate as the museum's entrance and gift shop.